fiji/SNT/notebooks/README.md

 (replacing `/path/to/notebooks/directory` with the path to the actual directory where you unzipped the _notebooks_ directory).
 If you prefer JupyterLab, replace `jupyter notebook` with `jupyter lab`.
-You may need to install them on the `pyimagej` environment, if not present:
+If not present, you may need to install jupyter on the `pyimagej` environment:

 ```bash
 conda activate pyimagej